 Impact of Obesity on Autophagy and Cardioprotection

-We are interested in understanding how metabolic syndrome disrupts autophagy and increases ischemia/reperfusion injury in the heart, using cell, mouse, and porcine models.
+The Gottlieb Laboratory is interested in understanding how metabolic syndrome disrupts autophagy and increases ischemia/reperfusion injury in the heart, using cell, mouse and porcine models.
 One of our goals is to identify agents that can restore autophagy and cardioprotection.
 Using proteomics to develop a detailed portrait of the heart in animals fed standard chow or a high-fat diet, we have discovered that obese mice show remarkable dysregulation of the response to nutrient stress that may parallel and shed new light on their exaggerated response to ischemic stress.

 Cardiomyopathy in Stem Cell Depletion Syndromes